-Thus, we can use a grid algorithm for sorting 100 nodes on the two-dimensional product of a Petersen graph in constant time.
-Consequently, data in the rdimensional product of a Petersen graph with 10^r nodes can be sorted in a time complexity of $O(r^2L\log L)$.
-Note that if L = 1, the time complexity for executing the generalized fault-tolerant sorting algorithm on a Petersen cube is $FS_r(N) = O(r^2)$.
+the r-dimensional product of a Petersen graph with 10r nodes can be sorted in a time complexity of $O(r^2L\log L)$ .
+Note that if L=1, the time complexity for executing the generalized fault-tolerant sorting algorithm on a Petersen cube is $FS_r(N) =$ $O(r^2)$ .
 Table 1 shows a comparison of time complexity of Fernández and Efes' sorting algorithm [8], Sheu et al.'s fault-tolerant sorting on a hypercube [19], Chen's fault-tolerant sorting on a hypercube [4], and our generalized fault-tolerant sorting algorithm on a product network.
 The proposed sorting algorithm is portable for a number of popular product networks.
 Note that if L = 1, the time complexity is bounded by $O(r^2N^2)$ if the graph is a grid, and by $O(r^2)$ if the graph is a hypercube or a Petersen cube.
 Moreover, in the case of L = 1, the time complexities of hypercube and Petersen cube are the same with the result in Fernández and Efes' algorithm.
 From Table 1, Fernández and Efes' approach is more efficient when no faults are present.
 However, our generalized fault-tolerant sorting algorithm is developed to tolerate faults in the product network.
 Observe that, Fernández and Efes' approach cannot work even if only one fault is occurred.
 This characteristic of the performance analysis illustrates the performance achievement of the generalized fault-tolerant sorting algorithm.

-5 Conclusions
+5. Conclusions

-In this paper, we present the fault-tolerant sorting algorithm on an r-dimensional product network when the number of faulty nodes is $f \leq r-1$.
+In this paper, we present the fault-tolerant sorting algorithm on an r-dimensional product network when the number of faulty nodes is $f \le r - 1$ .
 The proposed algorithm is generalized and portable for executing sorting operations on faulty product networks.
-We first presented the D-split partitioning scheme for partitioning PG_r into a number of PG_2s such that each PG_2 contains at most one faulty node.
-To tolerate up to one faulty node, we proposed two singlefault sorting operations executed on each PG_2 .
-We combined the proposed
+We first presented the D-split partitioning scheme for partitioning $PG_r$ into a number of $PG_2$ s such that each $PG_2$ contains at most one faulty node.
+To tolerate up to one faulty node, we proposed two single-fault sorting operations executed on each $PG_2$ .
+We combined the proposed single-fault sorting operations with the modified multi-way merging operation as the basic operation for tolerating multiple faults.
+The time complexity of the proposed fault-tolerant sorting algorithm is $O(r^2L\log L(\log_2 N^2)^2 + r^2N^2 +$